charlourdes/spending-analyser/README.md

 4. ### Web interface
-I used Streamlit as it allowed me to build an interactive dashboard prototype and:
+I used Streamlit as it allowed me to build an interactive modern dashboard prototype it also:

 - Supported rapid prototyping with Python
 - Integrated easily with Pandas, Plotly and the OpenAI API
 - It let me focus on functionality, iteration and deploying to the Web

-Streamlit UI components were perfect for this task as it supported all the card metrics I wanted to include.
-The result is a clean, modern dashboard with interactive and intuitive UI components.
+Streamlit UI components were perfect as it supported all the card metrics I wanted to include.